fattihkoca/fattihkoca/README.md

 ## 💡 Want to Work Together?

 Looking to build your next big thing or need a seasoned frontend developer to take your app to the next level?
 I’m your guy!
 Don’t hesitate to reach out if you’re hiring, collaborating, or just curious about what I can bring to the table.
-Let's chat! 🚀
+Let's talk! 🚀

 ---